Below are the areas of the marketing funnel that you need in order to create your full-funnel marketing strategy.

 At this stage of the process, a potential customer is aware of their own need or want and is doing research on what will best suit their needs.

-Based on the need, they can be doing this research in a number of ways including:
+Based on their need, they can be doing this research in a number of ways including:

-- Targeting keywords in your online content through blogs and optimization
+- Targeting intent-driven keywords in your online content through blogs and optimization

 - Regularly checking and responding to your online reviews